 Learn Lucrative Skills Through Home Courses

-Dalton’s home courses teach registered massage therapists how to best treat clients who present with an issue associated with the upper cervical complex.
+Dalton’s home courses teach licensed massage therapists how to best treat clients who present with an issue associated with the upper cervical complex.

 As an added bonus, those manual therapists who do choose to take home courses or live workshops with Erik Dalton will be learning a skill that is not only effective, but also quite lucrative.
 In fact, these two aspects of MAT — effective and lucrative — are linked together in an obvious chain of cause and effect.
 In other words, it is because MAT is so effective when it comes to helping clients manage and eliminate pain that practitioners of this skill set, who are known as Certified Myoskeletal Therapists and Master Myoskeletal Therapists, are able to set their fees much higher than the average massage therapist.